Alberta Condo Board Risks: Reserve Funds & Governance

 What Boards Need to Watch

-• Reserve fund study accuracy
+• Accuracy of condo Reserve fund studies

 • Contribution levels vs actual costs